 Mercado isn’t the best Mexican food you’ll ever eat.
 It is, however, as good as you’ll find in the immediate downtown Santa Monica area, and after a day of walking around the pier with your out-of-towner cousins, that’s good enough.
 The space is also more relaxing than you’d think.

-Upper West is one of those restaurants in inland Santa Monica you always forget about, and then go there and realize it should be in your rotation.
+Upper West is one of those restaurants in inland Santa Monica you always forget about, until you go there and realize it should be in your rotation.
 The food is good, and the space is great for big groups of people who never know what to order.

 Chez Jay is an LA classic and one of the few remaining old-school joints in Santa Monica that hasn’t been bulldozed for condominiums.
-Located right on Ocean Ave., walking into this nautical-themed bar is like walking through a time portal -- on the other side are dirt cheap drinks, grouchy bartenders, and a steak and lobster for $15.
+Located right on Ocean Ave., walking into this nautical-themed bar is like walking through a time portal - on the other side are dirt-cheap drinks, grouchy bartenders, and steak and lobster dinners (obviously).

 Though the Santa Monica location doesn’t have quite the magic of the original Ktown spot, El Cholo still serves the kind of old-school Mexican food and margaritas that taste great after a day from hell.
 Big groups extremely welcome.

 If you’re wondering where that weird little Polish restaurant on Lincoln you liked went, the answer is it’s still there - it just changed names.
-Formally Warzawa, the place is now called Solidarity, and as terrible of a name as that is, the restaurant itself basically hasn’t changed otherwise.
+Formally Warzawa, the place is now called Solidarity, but not to worry, the restaurant itself basically hasn’t changed otherwise.
 It still has the old-school mom and pop charm to cure your soul after another day of corporate hell.

-Happy Hour: 5pm -7pm, Tuesday - Friday. $5 draft beer and wine, $6 house cocktails.
-Food specials.
+Happy Hour: 5-7pm, Tuesday - Friday. $5 draft beer and wine, $6 house cocktails.
+Food discounts.